BeauShepherd/Unspoken-Rules-dissertation-2026/README.md

 2. Use Claude Haiku to extract generalisable implicit normative propositions.
 3. Decontextualise extracted propositions so that they can be compared across domains.
 4. Fit joint BERTopic models to the pooled rule corpus.
-5. Validate topic quality using embedding-based tightness and size-matched permutation tests.
+5. Validate topic quality using embedding-based tightness and size matched permutation tests.
 6. Compare the thematic distributions of CMV and HH-RLHF rules.
 7. Conduct a blinded manual audit of extraction and decontextualisation validity.